Triathlon Training – Swimming Training Tools

 Why?
 Because even the best triathletes struggle with awareness in the water, the flexibility, the strength or necessarily the NEED to use that tool (see our swim toy essentials and enjoyment blog).

-One of swimming’s basic training aids, but a triathlete best friend, the pull buoy, is nearly always too SMALL for the adult late-comer to the sport.
+One of swimming’s basic training tools, but a triathlete best friend, the pull buoy, is nearly always too SMALL for the adult late-comer to the sport.
 Most commercial pull buoys are fine for a swimmer.
 However, they provide too little lift for the non-swimmer (most triathletes) and so are not ideally suited to their needs.
 There are companies that do make bigger pull buoys, providing a bit more lift, but are often overpriced.

 How can you overcome this?
 By doing a little DIY!